 We can use all of this data as a starting point and assume that these models are (somewhat) market tested, giving us a basic understand of what a client MAY be willing to pay for health coaching services.
 It's worth noting that coaches, like Megan Lyons, always recommend promoting long term commitments providing you with sufficient time to prove value.

 "I have 2, 3, and 6 month programs, since I see the best results when guiding the client through a longer-term transformation, rather than just a week or a single session."

 Price sensitivity is also something to consider, but at the end of the day it all comes down to target audience and value provided.

 With that said, if all coaches charge roughly $250/month and you swoop into the market at $75/month thinking you will undercut the other coaches, consumers will likely question your value and experience - not an ideal scenario.

 Leverage Market Pros for Insights on Your Pricing and Customer

-Once we were able to concisely articulate what we were building with Nudge Coach it was time to ask the industry professionals what THEY thought about the idea - the more conversations the better.
+Once we were able to concisely articulate what we were building with Nudge Coach it was time to ask industry professionals what THEY thought about our coaching platform - the more conversations the better.
 It’s worth pointing out that there is a real difference between asking someone if they think something is a good idea vs. if they would be willing to pay for it (and what amount).

 “Good idea?” → yes/no question in which a person can simply say “yes” to provide an answer to avoid providing you any additional feedback.
 Not very helpful...